Redmi Note 9: Note 9

-The Note 9/10X 4G measures 162.3 x 72.2 x 8.9 mm and weighs 199 g which is heavier than usual for a 6.53 inch phone.
+The Note 9/10X 4G measures 162.3 x 72.2 x 8.9 mm and weighs 199 g which is heavier than usual for a 6.53-inch phone.
 The curved (slippery) back feels like glass, the front is made of Gorilla Glass 5, and the frame is made of plastic.
 The bottom half is heavier to prevent the device from tipping over and falling.
 The bezels and the camera bump are small.

 In addition to the 6.53 in touchscreen, it has a power button and a volume up/down button located on the right side, an IR blaster on the top, and a USB-C port, a downward-firing speaker, and a headphone jack on the bottom.
 It has a hole punch in the left corner and a fingerprint scanner in the rear.

 The Note 9/10X 4G has three colour options: Forest Green, Midnight Grey, and Polar White.

-Note 9S/Pro (India)
+Note 9S/Pro/10 Lite (India)

-The Note 9S/Pro (India) measures 165.8 × 76.7 × 8.8 mm and weighs 209 g.
+The Note 9S/Pro/10 Lite (India) measures 165.8 × 76.7 × 8.8 mm and weighs 209 g.
 The curved (slippery) back and the front is made of Gorilla Glass 5, and the matte frame is made of plastic.
 The bezels are small, however, the phone does wobble because of a camera bump raising the phone.
 It is also splash-proof and has a P2i water repellent coating.

 In addition to the 6.67 in touchscreen, it has a power/fingerprint scanner button and a volume up/down button located on the right side, microSD slot in the left side, an IR blaster on the top, and a USB-C port, a downward-firing speaker, and a headphone jack on the bottom.
 It has an earpiece above the display, and a notification LED.

-The Note 9S/Pro (India) has three colour options: Aurora Blue, Glacier White, and Interstellar Gray.
+The Note 9S/Pro/10 Lite (India) has three colour options: Aurora Blue, Glacier White, and Interstellar Gray.